 When to visit Andaman?

-Although, the islands are bustling with tourists all year-round, the best time to visit the Andaman and Nicobar Islands is from November to mid-May.
+Although, the islands are bustling with tourists all-year-round, the best time to visit the Andaman and Nicobar Islands is from November to mid-May.
 The temperatures in this period range from 20 degrees Celsius to 37 degrees Celsius.
 Summers in Andaman are from April to June.
 The temperature ranges from 24°C – 37°C. Temperatures get much warmer from mid-May onward.
-You could head to Andaman post mid-May to enjoy thinner crowds and post season discounts.
+You could head to Andaman post-mid-May to enjoy thinner crowds and shoulder-season discounts.

 How to get to Andaman?